Honey types: Alfaalfa Honey

 Ways to use Alfalfa honey

-This honey makes a brilliant active supplement in homemade granola, vinaigrette, sauces and salad dressings, due to its moderate taste and grassy undertones.
+This honey makes a brilliant active supplement to homemade granola, vinaigrette, sauces and salad dressings, due to its moderate taste and grassy undertones.
 A fresh salad, baby greens with a vinaigrette additional sweeten with alfalfa honey will make your guests applaud the cook!
 It also to the matches cheese, especially Brie, and it is excellent sprinkled over Greek yogurt or warm waffles or biscuits.

 Include it to spicy barbecue sauce for a sweet, intricate glaze.